agdolla/WeMeet/README.md

 * Update to latest mongodb driver for nodejs
 * All code should be reviewed and revised
 * Notification is not working properly when there is new notification

+* didUserLike can be put into a util file
+* check of PostFeedItem can replace ProfileRecentPostItem, same for activity
+* activity detail comment should be descending sorted according to timestamp
+* fix naming